wljgithub/ARTS/README.md

 # ARTS

 ARTS which is
-- Algorigthem
+- Algorigthm
 - Review
-- tips
+- Tips
-- share
+- Share

-do the above things every week
+Do the above things every week